meteostat/dev/src/bulk/README.md

 ## Update Cycle

 To keep the load on our infrastructure as low as possible, Meteostat updates bulk data dumps individually for each weather station.
-The dumps are updated regularly, depending on the frequency of records.
+The dumps are updated regularly, depending on the granularity of records.
 Recent hourly data should be available after a maximum of 24 hours.